JuliaRegistries/General/README.md

 in the Pkg REPL mode.
 This is true if the package is installed in any registry you have installed, not just General; you can even create your own registry!

-#### Should I register my package?
+#### Should I register my package now?

-If your package might be useful to others, or provide functionality other packages in General might want to rely on, go for it!
-We only ask that you consider the following best practices.
+If your package is at a stage where it might be useful to others, or provide functionality other packages in General might want to rely on, go for it!

+We ask that you consider the following best practices.

 * It is easier for others to use your package if it has **documentation** that explains what the package is for and how to use it.
 This could be in the form of a README